decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

-newcomment         comment on a proposal newproposal        submit a new proposal to Politeia newuser            create a new Politeia user policy             fetch server policy proposalvotes      fetch vote results for a specific proposal resetpassword      change the password for a user that is not currently logged in
+newcomment         comment on a proposal newproposal        submit a new proposal to Politeia newuser            create a new Politeia user notifications      return the user notifications of the currently logged in user policy             fetch server policy proposalvotes      fetch vote results for a specific proposal resetpassword      change the password for a user that is not currently logged in